 The Practice can offer advice on a range of sexual health issues including contraception, erectile dysfunction and sexually transmitted diseases.
 As always, these issues are dealt with in strict confidence no matter which age group is involved.

 We can offer advice and provide a range of contraception including oral, topical, barrier and injectable methods.
-We have two doctors who are trained to fit IUD’s (coils).
-If you would prefer to use a contraceptive implant you can be referred to a local clinic where this service is provided.
+We have one doctor who is trained to fit IUD’s (coils) and two Doctors who are trained to fit the contraceptive implant.

 You are welcome to approach this practice if you have concerns about sexually transmitted diseases.
 We can test for many of these conditions which can often be treated within the practice.
 However, as with other illnesses, it may sometimes be necessary to refer you to a hospital outpatient clinic to confirm the diagnosis and to provide treatment for your condition.